BarryBouwer/VulneraWise/content/en/solutions/_index.md

 ########### EV Intelligence Boxes ###########
 ev_intelligence_boxes:
     - icon: "images/updates.png"
-      title: "Real-Time Updates"
+      title: "Real-Time Exploitation Signals"
-      details: "Get instant insights into actively exploited and relevant vulnerabilities."
+      details: "Stay ahead of active threats with real-time insights into vulnerabilities being exploited in the wild."
     - icon: "images/decision.png"
-      title: "Data-Driven Decisions"
+      title: "Built on Proven Data, Expanded Beyond"
-      details: "Identify the most pressing exploits with our prioritization engine."
+      details: "We combine trusted sources with hundreds of additional intelligence feeds to give you a broader, deeper view of exploit activity."
     - icon: "images/risk.png"
-      title: "Neutralize Risks"
+      title: "Focused, Risk-Based Response"
-      details: "Prioritize the vulnerabilities most likely to be targeted by attackers."
+      details: "Identify the threats most likely to impact your systems—so you can act fast, reduce risk, and cut through the noise."

 ########### CV Priority ###########